lamberta/devkit-doc/api/event.md

 ~~~

 ### new InputEvent (id, type, x, y, root, target)
-1. `id {string}` --- unique ID representing the input, useful for multi-touch input events.
+1. `id {string}` ---Unique ID representing the input, useful for multi-touch input events.
-2. `type {enum}` --- represents the type of event which occurred ('input:start', 'input:select', etc as described below).
+2. `type {number}` ---Represents the type of event which occurred.
-3. `x {number}` --- x - coordinate of the input event.
+3. `x {number}` ---The x-coordinate position of the input event.
-4. `y {number}` --- y - coordinate of the input event.
+4. `y {number}` ---The y-coordinate position of the input event.
-5. `root {View}` --- root view which the input event bubbled up to.
+5. `root {View}` ---Root view which the input event bubbled up to.
-6. `target {View}` --- the view which the input event occurred on.
+6. `target {View}` ---The view which the input event occurred on.

 ### event.id
 1. `{number}`